FranciscoOnt/checkout-sdk-js/docs/interfaces/amazonpaycustomerinitializeoptions.md

 DOM.
 When the customer clicks on it, they will be redirected to Amazon to sign in.

-A set of options that are required to initialize the customer step of checkout to support Amazon Pay.

-When AmazonPay is initialized, a sign-in button will be inserted into the DOM.
-When the customer clicks on it, they will be redirected to Amazon to sign in.

 ## Hierarchy

 * **AmazonPayCustomerInitializeOptions**